By Oswald Jansen

 Table of Contents

-Since 1814 there has been a hereditary monarchy occupied in turn by Kings William I, William II and William III, followed by the Princess Regent Emma and Queens Wilhelmina, Juliana and Beatrix.
+Since 1814 there has been a hereditary monarchy, occupied in turn by Kings William I, William II and William III, followed by the Princess Regent Emma and Queens Wilhelmina, Juliana, Beatrix and King Willem-Alexander.

-Government comprises over 1,600 organisations and bodies, including 11 ministries, 12 provincial authorities and 415 municipal authorities.
-It also includes autonomous administrative authorities, such as police regions and chambers of commerce, the water boards and public bodies for industry and the professions.
-At the same time, many organisations that we might assume form part of government are in private hands.
-They include health insurance funds, boards of private schools and benefit agencies such as the UWV.
+The government is comprised of over 1,600 organizations and bodies, including 12 ministries, 12 Provinces and, as of January 2019, 355 municipalities (Dutch: gemeenten) plus 3 special municipalities (bijzondere gemeenten).
+It also includes autonomous administrative authorities, such as police regions and chambers of commerce, the water authorities and public bodies for industry and the professions.
+At the same time, many organizations that we might assume form part of government are in private hands.
+They include health insurance funds, boards of private schools and benefit agencies such as the UWV (Employee Insurance Agency).

 The House of Representatives is the more powerful of the two.
 This is where government coalitions are formed and collapse, and where ministers must come to defend their policies.
 No minister or government can survive a vote of no confidence in the House of Representatives.

 Another judicial institution, which is increasingly influencing Dutch law, is the European Court of Human Rights, the judicial organ of the European Convention on Human Rights.
-More information can be found in Ann Burnett's Guide to Researching the Council of Europe and Sophie Lobey’s The Council of Europe on Globalex.
+More information can be found in James Hart’s The European Human Rights System and Sophie Lobey’s The Council of Europe on GlobaLex.

 As to the effect of general public international law in the Dutch legal order one has to look at articles 93 and 94 of the Constitution.
 These articles provide for the direct effect (self-execution) of provisions of treaties and of resolutions of international organisations if they are binding on all persons by virtue of their contents.
 When the Dutch judge rules that such a provision has direct effect, a citizen can invoke the provision in his case and the provision will then prevail over conflicting Dutch law.
-The question of direct effect is well explained by Brölmann and Vierdag in their contribution to The Integration of International and European Community Law into the National Legal Order.
-A Study of the Practice in Europe, edited by Eisemann, The Hague: Kluwer Law International, 1996, pp. 433-459.
+The question of direct effect is well explained in:

 The most important form of legislation is the legislation made by the central government in cooperation with the parliament: wetgeving in formele zin (acts of parliament).